greenelab/deep-review/sections/04_study.md

 Recognizing enhancers presents additional challenges.
-Enhancers may be up to one million base pairs upstream or downstream from the affected promoter on either strand even within the introns of other genes [@doi:10.1038/nrg3458].
+Enhancers may be up to one million base pairs upstream or downstream from the affected promoter on either strand and even within the introns of other genes [@doi:10.1038/nrg3458].
 They do not necessarily operate on the nearest gene and may affect multiple genes.
 Their activity is frequently tissue- or context-specific.
 A substantial fraction of enhancers displays modest or no conservation across species.
 There